formkit/docs-content/api-reference/formkit-themes.md

 #### Parameters

-* `theme` — The name or id of the theme to apply
+* `theme` — The name or id of the theme to apply.
-* `icons` — Icons you want to add to the global icon registry
+* `icons` — Icons you want to add to the global icon registry.
-* `iconLoaderUrl`
+* `iconLoaderUrl` — A function that returns a remote url for retrieving an SVG icon by name.
-* `iconLoader` — A function that handles loading an icon when it is not found in the registry
+* `iconLoader` — A function that handles loading an icon when it is not found in the registry.

 ### generateClasses()

-A function to generate FormKit class functions from a javascript object
+A function to generate FormKit class functions from a JavaScript object.

 #### Signature